What we fund

 - Access to Health Care in Rural Areas

-- Capacity Grants (Up to $10,000) catalyze partnership and project development.
-This is the entry track for organizations who have a vision for positive rural impact but need support to develop a relationship with University of Vermont partners.
+Capacity Grants (Up to $10,000) catalyze partnership and project development.
+This is the entry track for organizations that have a vision for positive rural impact but need support to develop a relationship with University of Vermont partners.

 The Leahy Institute for Rural Partnerships accepts applications for partnership projects that involve a Community Partner and a University of Vermont partner.